 Curable: No, but it typically leaves on its own after a few years.
-There is also a vaccine for women (get it!)
+There is also a vaccine for women and men now9 (get it!).

 Condom Protects: No

 HPV is where things begin to get interesting.
 HPV is the latest STD freak-out in the media.
 If all you’ve heard is the few tidbits that get passed around, it sounds horrifying.
-Over 50% of the population gets it at some point, that it causes cancer, condoms don’t protect it, that warts are going to cover your face and you’re going to suffocate to death.
+Most sexually active men and women will get it at some point in their lives, it causes cancer, condoms don’t protect it, and warts are going to cover your face and you’re going to suffocate to death.

 This is all true.
 OK, the warts on the face and suffocation part isn’t, but the rest is.
 But what’s more important is the information you DON’T hear.
 And here it is: there are over 100 strains of HPV.
 All except for about six of them are basically harmless.
 And all but two have no symptoms in men.
 Feeling a little better?
 Good, let’s keep going…

 The good news is that women are getting checked more and more for lesions on their cervix these days.
 Also, women who do get lesions can have a minor but painful procedure that prevents them from getting cervical cancer, so it’s nothing to freak out about.
-The HPV vaccine is being given to just about every girl under 26 in most states these days.
+The HPV vaccine is being given to just about every girl under 26, and again, men can get it now too.
 And when you factor in that HPV usually leaves your body naturally after a few years (assuming you’re healthy) chances are this is going to be almost a non-issue 5-10 years from now.

 If you’re sexually active, chances are you’ve already got at least one strain of HPV.
 But again, only six out of over 100 are considered high-risk, and you’re far less likely to have those.
+Women get regular screening for HPV, assuming they see their doctor regularly.
 Unfortunately, most places are unable to test men for HPV.
-The only way you can know if you have it is if a girl you’re dating tells you, or if you happen to find a wart.
+The only way men can know if they have it is if someone you’re dating tells you they have, or if you happen to find a wart.
 Either way, it sucks, kind of ruins your week, causes a lot of awkward conversations… but you move on and everything ends up being fine.